These Cookie Butter Cups are one of my favorite treats to make. They’re so easy, and the mix of chocolate and cookie butter is seriously delicious!

 Instructions

-- Cut 12 cupcake liners down to ¾” thick.
-Line one cupcake/muffin tin with liners, set aside.
+- Cut 12 cupcake liners down to ¾" thick.
+Line one cupcake/muffin tin with liners and set aside.

-- In a small mixing bowl combine powdered sugar, cookie butter, salt and vanilla extract.
-Using a spatula mix ingredients until combined.
+- In a small mixing bowl, combine powdered sugar, cookie butter, salt, and vanilla extract.
+Using a spatula, mix the ingredients until combined.
 Place in the freezer to chill while preparing the chocolate.

-- Using a double boiler on the stovetop, (or a saucepan with a bowl set over it) add water and set over low heat.
-Pour chocolate in and stir continuously until the chocolate has melted, add shortening.
-Remove from stove and stir until the shortening has melted.
-Using a pastry brush, spoon or your fingers, cover the bottom of the cupcake liners.
-You’ll want a pretty good amount because generally the bottom has the most chocolate.
+- Using a double boiler on the stovetop (or a saucepan with a bowl set over it), add water and set over low heat.
+Pour in the chocolate and stir continuously until melted, then add the shortening.
+Remove from the stove and stir until the shortening has melted.
+Using a pastry brush, spoon, or your fingers, cover the bottom of the cupcake liners with a generous amount of chocolate, as the bottom usually holds the most.

-- Remove the cookie butter filling from the freezer and roll into quarter size balls.
-If the filling is tacky use a little bit of powdered sugar to help you flatten them.
+- Remove the cookie butter filling from the freezer and roll it into quarter-sized balls.
+If the filling is tacky, use a little powdered sugar to help flatten them.
 Place the flattened balls into each cupcake liner.
-Pour remaining chocolate around the sides and over the top.
-To create an even top gently shake the pan on a flat surface or tap.
+Pour the remaining chocolate around the sides and over the top.
+To create an even top, gently shake the pan on a flat surface or tap.

 - Place the tin into the refrigerator to chill for 2 hours or until the bottoms of the cups are set.
-Eat cold or bring to room temperature.
+Enjoy them cold or bring them to room temperature before serving.

 NOTES